Updated on: 2/15/2019

 If you have been injured in a crash involving road rage, it may be time to speak with a personal injury attorney.
 Recovering damages in these cases may be difficult, since the at-fault driver’s insurance company is likely to argue that they have no responsibility to pay an injured victim’s expenses.

-An experienced personal injury lawyer will be able to assist injured victims in determining whether the insurance company should pay for their medical bills, pain and suffering, and other damages.
+An experienced car accident lawyer will be able to assist injured victims in determining whether the insurance company should pay for their medical bills, pain and suffering, and other damages.
 Contact the Davis Law Group, P.S., at (206) 727-4000, use the chat feature below or fill out the contact form on this page to get started.

 Image: Washington State Patrol